an4s911/100-days-of-code/log.md

 "NOT TO USE INLINE JAVASCRIPT HANDLERS"

 **Link to a tweet**: [Why you shouldn't use JavaScript Event Handlers?](https://twitter.com/an4s911/status/1448726492767301640)

+### Day 3: 15th October Friday

+**Today's Progress**: I worked a HTML and CSS project today just to repolish my skills as I am learning JavaScript.

+The project is a Tribute page but unlike others this is a tribute for a programming language, **C**.

+**Link to Work**: [an4s911.github.io/tribute-page-c](https://an4s911.github.io/tribute-page-c).
+It is not responsive, but I am planning on doing that soon.

 <!-- **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality. -->

 <!--